 - (1) Parties should expect to be set tasks during periods when the mediator is with the other party. - (2) Time in breakout rooms in the absence of the mediator is likely to be shorter. - (3) There will likely be rest breaks.
-These should be clearly indicated and all participants encouraged to take time away from the computer screen.
+These should be clearly indicated and all participants encouraged to take time away from the computer screen and, if necessary, discouraged from trying to 'multi-task' during periods of active engagement in the mediation.